-California Department of Forestry and Fire Protection (Cal Fire) - May 27, 2021
+California Department of Forestry and Fire Protection (Cal Fire) - April 21, 2022

-Comments were submitted regarding Cal Fire's requirements for this project, specifically those pertaining to driveway design and surface requirements, addresses for buildings, and fuel modification standards as specified pursuant to Public Resources Code 4290.
+Comments were submitted regarding Cal Fire's requirements for this project, specifically those pertaining to emergency access and egress, signing and building numbering, and fuel modification and standards as specified pursuant to Public Resources Code 4290.

-Planning Response: Compliance with Cal Fire requirements to the satisfaction of Cal Fire and Siskiyou County Planning has been included as recommended Conditions of Approval number 16 for the project (see Exhibit A-1).
+Planning Response: Compliance with Cal Fire requirements to the satisfaction of Cal Fire and Siskiyou County Planning has been included as recommended Conditions of Approval number 17 for the project (see Exhibit A-1).